TriumphLLC/Blend4Web/deploy/doc/en/_sources/addon.txt

 Exporting the scene to this format pack all scene resources into one file with the HTML extension.
 This HTML file contains not only the scene itself, but also textures, sounds, Blend4Web engine and standard :ref:`web player <web_player>`.
 A file like this can be executed on any computer and any mobile device that have a web browser with WebGL support.

 You can't use HTML files for further development, but you also don't need any additional actions to run them.
-This format is useful for developing relatively simple applications of moderate size (?).
+This format is useful for developing relatively simple applications of moderate size.

+It should be noted, however, that HTML applications do not support following features:

+    * :ref:`Physics <physics>`
+    * :ref:`DDS textures <converter_data_format>`
+    * :ref:`min50 textures <converter>`

 .. _export_opts: